weberlo/microtvm-blogpost-eval/README.md

 * Linux machine (OS X is also unofficially supported, and will be officially supported in the future)
 * [STM Nucleo-F746ZG development board](https://www.st.com/en/evaluation-tools/nucleo-f746zg.html)
-** Autotuning can be sped up by adding more of these development boards.
+    * Autotuning can be sped up by adding more of these development boards.
 * micro USB cable

+## Software you will need

+* A recent version of Linux (TVM tests against Ubuntu 18.04).
+* Python 3.6+

 ## Getting Started